lk16/dotfiles/README.md

 This repo contains:
 * `dotfiles`: dotfiles and other config files
-* `howto`: commands and tricks for future use, somewhat
+* `howto`: commands and tricks, somewhat unorganized
 * `tools`: a few of python scripts that do